 Note: The value of some parameter codes is only for viewing by the user.
-Such parameters are not configurable.
-See System Operation.
-"Parameters".
+Such parameters cannot be configured.
+See System Operation, "Parameters".
 View the value.
 Then, press function key (3) in order to return the display to showing parameter codes.